RTXteam/RTX-KG2/README.md

 # Shell coding standards for KG2

-- Use lower-case for variable names
+- Use lower-case for variable names except for environment variables.
 - The flags `nounset`, `pipefail`, *and* `errexit` should be set.

 ### File naming